Social Studies: 9th Grade United States History I Levels

 Students will be recommended to a particular level by their current 8th grade teacher.
-These recommendations will become visible on Aspen on March 20, 2017.
+These recommendations will become visible on ASPEN on a date TBA.
 Teachers base their recommendations on a variety of factors including:

 Student’s critical reading and writing abilities with specific focus on the Social Studies Research Paper and other common assessment data

 Student’s motivation and effort